 And as far as landscaping is concerned, having a small grassy lawn outside your bedroom window, which is only yours, is tempting for people of all ages.
 Whereas in an apartment, you won’t be getting a glimpse of such amenities.

-Both apartments and townhouses are a good choice for renters.
+Both apartments and townhouses are good choices for renters.
 If you enjoy more space and separation between your kitchen and bedroom, townhouses should be your priority.
 But if you prefer to live in a compact space with easy access to everything, the apartment will do all the good for you.

 Each type has its pros and cons but it all comes down to your needs and lifestyle.
 If you are a budgeted family man, we will recommend you look at the apartment and if you are a young resident looking for luxurious amenities, a townhouse may be an appropriate choice.